Victoria045/birthday-detector/README.md

 * year input - 90
 * month input - 08
 * date input - 20
-* gender - female selected,
+* gender - female selected.
 **Expected output: *You were born on Tuesday.
 And Your Akan name is Abenaa!***

 ## Known Bugs